How Contract Management Software Impacts Small Legal Teams

 Contract Management Software

-First, contract management software gives you better control over your legal documents.
+First, CLM software gives you better control over your legal documents.
 The entire database is easily searchable and can be navigated using a hierarchy or metadata.

 Because every file is stored in the right place (along with other related information) and straightforward to find, staff don’t need to interrupt the general counsel’s workflow just to locate what they need.
 In addition, team members can rely on standardized contract templates that always contain the correct, most up-to-date language.